ryangrush/sinatra-deploy/README.md

 *NOTE -*

-*This solution is intended to show off a AWS hosted solution but would obviously be overkill for a developer just looking to setup their local machine.
+*This solution is intended to show off an AWS hosted solution but would obviously be overkill for a developer just looking to setup their local machine.
 I hope to update this solution with a Dockerfile for a local setup time permitting.*